Input [type="text"] Busted

 Focus State

 The focus state is important for user experience and it exists on every input element.
-It is used for indication of the currently targeted element.
+It is used to indicate the currently targeted element.
 This state is presented with a blue border around an element and in CSS it is selected with pseudo class :focus.

 :focus{